-Writing a Literature Review for the Arts, Humanities & Social Sciences PGR258 identifying what is good, bad and missing in the literature.
-The session will also cover: literature searches; looking sideways at similar studies in other areas; and structuring and categorising your literature review(s).
+Writing a Literature Review for the Arts, Humanities & Social Sciences

+Most research needs some kind of literature review, although its nature and position can vary.
+This session will cover different ways of handling literature reviews, while also identifying the core feature of all good literature reviews, which is to help you justify your approach, by identifying what is good, bad and missing in the literature.
+The session will also cover: literature searches; looking sideways at similar studies in other areas: and structuring and categorising your literature review(s).
 (NB We do not cover systematic reviews or coding the literature.)
-This session is suitable for research students in the arts, humanities and social sciences, at any stage of your PhD.
+This session is suitable for research students in the arts. humanities and social sciences, at any stage of your PhD.